SAINT PHILIP NERI CHURCH PARISH CEMETERY

 Sexton Fees:

-Sexton fees for opening a standard grave or cremation site are provided by the Sexton and are subject to change.
-Sexton fees may be paid through the funeral home or directly by the family prior to burial.
+Sexton fees for opening a standard grave or cremation site are subject to change.
+The current amount of the sexton fee can be determined by the contacting the Parish Business Office at the time burial arrangements are made with the funeral home.
+The sexton fees may be collected by the funeral home and forwarded to the Parish business office or paid to St. Philip Neri church directly by the family prior to burial.
 If a monument needs to be moved for an additional burial, there will be an additional charge for labor and equipment.

 COMMITTEE MEMBERS: